 The same theme is continued in the New Testament.
 Peter calls believers “aliens and strangers” in this world.
 (1 Pet.
 2:11) Jesus tells us we need to be born again to see the kingdom of God.
-(John 3:3) We need to be born of the spirit.
-At that point, we become “in the world but not of it” – we become strangers in this world, just passing through.
+(John 3:3) At that point, we become “in the world but not of it” – we become strangers in this world, just passing through.

 “The one who loves his brother abides in the Light…. [and] the one who hates his brother is in the darkness and walks in the darkness, and does not know where he is going because the darkness has blinded his eyes.”
 (1 John 1:10-11)

 We may be blinded on the immigration issue.
 In fact, I would go as far as to say that we are blinded on the issue of immigration if we are not in favor of a compassionate response to the immigration problem in the US.
 If we want to be considered a Christian nation, we will welcome and love the immigrants who come to us.
-I do not see that we have any other choice if we want to follow the instruction of the Bible and to follow Jesus on this subject.
+I do not see that we have any other choice if we want to honor the heart of God that is revealed in Scripture and follow Jesus on this subject.